Section 8 notice received. You have the right to stay.

 Tailored to your specific ground: what to gather, how to organise it, and what the court will expect to see.

-Guidance on completing the county court defence form correctly — including the sections most people get wrong.
+Guidance on completing the county court residential possession defence form correctly — including the sections most people get wrong.

 Hearing Preparation Guide